gold-olar/bs-test/README.md

 # Project Report

-This project was built using a microservice architecture. its folder directory is divided into
+This project was built using a microservice architecture.

+Technologies used:

+- Nodejs
+- ReactJs
+- MongoDB
+- Docker

+The project folder directory is divided into

 - Client : contains the client app built with ReactJS
 - Server : contains two services (Tasks and Users) built with NodeJS